DiiNguyennn/Real-time-Job-Analytics-using-Kafka-ELT-Pipelines/README.md

 ### 4. Data Analysis
 - **Tools**: Python for processing and Matplotlib for visualization.
 - **Analysis Questions**:
 1. How many companies are recruiting programmers?
 2. What are the top 20 recruiting companies?
 3. Which job field has the most postings?
-  4. How do job postings vary over time (daily, weekly, monthly)?

-1. How many companies are recruiting programmers?
-2. What are the top 20 recruiting companies?
-3. Which job field has the most postings?